 One or two prizes of up to £480 each are offered for English Essays of not more than 5,000 words.
-The competition is open to all members of the College (and not only those reading English) in statu pupillari and resident at the date of this notice*, except those who matriculated before October 2009.
+The competition is open to all student members of the College (and not only those reading English) resident at the date of this notice*, except those who matriculated before October 2010.

 The topics suggested are as follows:

 3. Is art moral?

 8. 'All man marry above themselves' (Oscar Wilde).
 Is that so?